Ottoman Imperial Harem: Dolmabahçe Palace

 In 1842, the Dolmabahçe Palace started to be built.
-It was created for entertainment and "relaxation" purposes for the Sultans and their families.
-In 1856, the palace became available to the Sultans, their families, and the harem.
+It was created for entertainment and "relaxation" purposes.
+In 1856, the palace became available to the sultans, their families, and the harem.
 The imperial harem chambers were placed at the back of Dolmabahçe Palace, and functioned much the same as within Topkapi up until the dissolution of the Ottoman Empire in 1922.

 Yıldız Palatial Complex

-Though the history of the Yıldız Palace begins in 1795 when Selim III built a pavilion there for his mother (Selim III), marking a moment when the Valide Sultans began managing and inhabiting their own hilltop estates, the complex is widely known as having been the residence of the Ottoman Sultan Abdülhamid II beginning in 1880.
+The history of the Yıldız Palace begins in 1795 when Selim III built a pavilion there for his mother, marking a moment when valide sultans began managing and inhabiting their own hilltop estates.
+The complex later became widely known as having been the residence of the Ottoman Sultan Abdülhamid II, beginning in 1880.
 The palatial complex is demarcated by the Çırağan Palace on the waterfront and extending up to a valley between Besiktas and Ortaköy.

-After assassination attempts, Abdülhamid II moved his immediate family to the Yıldız Palace to live in an already standing two-story mansion known as the Şale Kiosk.
+After assassination attempts, Abdülhamid II moved his immediate family to the Yıldız Palace to live in a two-story mansion known as the Şale Kiosk.
 This became the new harem quarters following its location at the Dolmabahçe Palace.
 Given that this new site did not have enough space to support the number of women in the imperial harem, it was downsized with wives, unmarried sisters, and servants being moved elsewhere.

-In 2014 a project began to restore and refurbish the harem of the Yıldız Palace in order to open the space up for tourism.
-Following this project scholars and others began to research and learn more about the harem architecture, ornate decor, furnishings, and everyday lives of its inhabitants.
+In 2014 a project began to restore and refurbish the harem chambers at Yıldız Palace and open them to tourism.
+As part of this project, scholars and others began to research the harem architecture, ornate decor, furnishings, and everyday lives of its inhabitants.
 Much of this work has yet to be published.